artontray/screenshot-frontend/README.md

 ## share category

-Exactly as , we could offer a possibility to share one of the category to an other user with different right connected to it as Edit, Read, Delete, Create.
-The Shared Category will appear on the right side menu as other Users'scategory but with a different design to really identify it.
-This features will gives the possibility to a group or a team to work together around a project and get the same source of images as all other on the group.

 Similar to the functionality offered by the [DropBox app](https://www.dropbox.com/), we could provide users with the ability to share a category with another user while assigning specific access rights such as Edit, Read, Delete, or Create.
 The shared category would be displayed in the right-side menu alongside the users' categories, but with a distinct design to clearly differentiate it.
 This feature would enable groups or teams to collaborate on a project and have access to the same source of images as everyone else in the group.